OADA/server/README.md

 #### Running as localhost with docker-compose

 localhost doesn't work out of the box because you need to create a self-signed SSL certificate and map it into your OADA installation.

-To generate a certificate, get [mkcert](https://github.com/FiloSottile/mkcert) (Works on pretty much every platform).
+To generate a certificate, get [mkcert](https://github.com/FiloSottile/mkcert) (works on pretty much every platform).
 Then, install `mkcert` to your machine's local certificate authority (so when you make requests to your OADA, it will trust the self-signed certificate)

 ```shell
 # Only do this if you did not previously have mkcert installed.